 Sustaining this data gathering effort is critical to its success.
-Some tactics that may help ensure that data collection efforts are sustained over time are outlined in the call-out boxes on the previous page.
+Six tactics that may help ensure that data collection efforts are sustained over time are outlined in the call-out boxes above.
 Please note that these tactics are not mutually exclusive-several or all of them might be used to address a university's goals-and can be supplemented with other approaches.
+Examples of a variety of approaches may be found in Attachment E: Strategies for Sustainability from Current Project Participants.